Boss HM-2: Swedish death metal

 Boss HM-2 with maximum settings (colloquially referred to as being "dimed").
 These settings became well known in the Swedish death metal scene to achieve the "Chainsaw" tone.

 Leif Cuzner of Swedish death metal band Nihilist used the pedal with the controls "dimed," and bands like Entombed, Dismember, and Bloodbath followed suit.
 Many Swedish bands have used the HM-2 with a Peavey amp to achieve this sound.
 In the 1990s, the pedal attracted a cult following in the underground heavy metal scene due to its formative influence over the Swedish death metal sound.
 Entombed's 1990 album, Left Hand Path, cemented its use in the scene.

 Anders Nyström of Bloodbath said, "The Boss HM-2 is the holy grail of death metal.
 There is no other pedal that has meant as much to this genre.
 It has been described as a chainsaw or a buzzsaw, and I think that’s a good comparison; it is a chainsaw formed into a guitar sound.
 How can you go further?
 How can you go beyond that?
 You can’t.
 It is the most essential sound in death metal of all time, and the bands who have adopted that were always going to be unbeatable in a sense.
 Other bands had outstanding performers and musicians, and kick-ass songs, but if they didn’t have that sound they were still sub-par in some way, and this pedal has meant everything."

-TC Electronic Eyemaster, a Boss HM-2 clone.

-At the Gates's 1995 album, Slaughter of the Soul, combined the Boss HM-2 with a Boss MT-2 and Boss SD-1.

-Many HM-2 pedals, especially ones made in Japan, have been collected by the guitarists of Entombed and Dismember.

 Controls

 According to Michael Astley-Brown of Guitar World, compared to the other distortion pedals, the pedal offered "radically versatile low and high ‘Color Mix’ EQ controls with 20 dB of boost/cut."

-Notable users of the pedal include: